sjentsch/lsjDocs/_pages/Ch13_ANOVA_05.rst

    If you *do* have some theoretical basis for wanting to investigate some comparisons but not others, it’s a different story.
 In those circumstances you’re not really running “post-hoc” analyses at all, you’re making “planned comparisons”.
-I do talk about this situation later in the book in Section `The method of planned comparisons
-   <Ch14_ANOVA2_09.html#the-method-of-planned-comparisons>`__), but for now I
-   want to keep things simple.
+I do talk about this situation later in the book in section :doc:`The method of planned comparisons <Ch14_ANOVA2_09>`), but for now I want to keep things simple.

 .. [#]